SABC 2: SABC TV

 Two years after its launch, a South African Sunday newspaper described the service as "prissy and pricey": "prissy" due to the strict moral standards of the SABC, and "pricey" owing to the high costs of purchasing a television set and paying the licence fee.
 The introduction of television advertising at the time posed a threat to newspaper advertisers.
 The daily schedule typically ran for five hours (6:00 pm to 11:00 pm, with earlier closing on Sundays) and included several hours of sport on Saturdays.
 Technically, the SABC claimed to uphold high standards, though this did not necessarily extend to its programming.
 The service was also criticised for functioning as a propaganda tool for the then-ruling National Party.
+Regarding sport, fearing a loss of rugby attendance, it broadcast niche sports such as cycling and yachting.

 By 1979, SABC TV broadcasts reached 80% of the white population and 42% of the black population.
 Censorship remained prevalent; one notable incident occurred in August 1979, when an episode of Dallas featuring a homosexual affair was omitted from broadcast for being considered "too sensitive" for the conservative South African audience of the time, angering fans of the series.